stefanbesler/struckig/README.md

 PROGRAM Example
 VAR
   otg : Struckig.Otg(cycletime:=0.001, dofs:=1) := (
-    EnableAutoPropagate := TRUE //< Automatically copies the new trajectory state to the current trajectory state with every otg() call
+    EnableAutoPropagate := TRUE, //< Automatically copies the new trajectory state to the current trajectory state with every otg() call
     Synchronization :=     SynchronizationType.TimeSync, //< Set to TimeSync, otherwise MinDuration is ignored MinDuration :=         10.0, //< if MinDuration > 0 and Synchronization is set to TimeSync this sets the duration of the trajectory (if the other limitations would yields a shorter duration)
     MaxVelocity :=         [ 2000.0 ],